 Myth Number 6: You can never exfoliate too much

 There is such a thing as overdoing it.
 Exfoliating is an important step of the cleansing routine, but it is entirely possible to go overboard as well.
 The process removes dead cell build-up, but exfoliating too much can cause irritation and damage the skin.
 It is recommended that you exfoliate your skin two to three times a week in order to avoid unnecessary trauma while maintaining smooth skin.

 Myth Number 7: You can never wash your face too much

 Also untrue.
 While it is important to cleanse before bed so that you do not go to bed with clogged pores, but going to the opposite extreme isn’t helpful either.
 Washing your face excessively can cause irritation by over-stripping the oil on the skin.
 This can lead to the skin producing more oil to compensate, causing even more breakouts.
 The recommended amount for washing your face is two times a day, before bed and first thing in the morning.

 Myth Number 8: Diet is unrelated to breakouts

 Although it is difficult to prove definitively, researchers are discovering a link between dietary choices and the onset of acne.
 Diets that are high in fat, sugar and dairy can influence the likelihood of breakouts.
 The fatty parts of dairy products contain hormones, which can also contribute to acne problems.

 Myth Number 9: Eating chocolate causes acne

 Contrary to expectations, it is not the cocoa content in chocolate that causes breakouts.
 The blame for that pesky problem is on the sugar and dairy in milk chocolate.
 In fact, cocoa is actually good for you!
-Eating a small amount of dark chocolate with a cocoa content of 70% or higher contains a large amount of antioxidants, which can improve the appearance of the skin.
+Eating a small amount of dark chocolate with a cocoa content of 70% or higher contains a large number of antioxidants, which can improve the appearance of the skin.